Trump Administration Wants To Fire 248 Forecasters At the National Weather Service - Slashdot

 TDS [steemit.com] is a real thing, get it checked out while you still can.

-Why do I get the horrifying feeling that Trump wants to fire them in order to hold them responsible for the bad weather?

-Because you're so busy dreaming up fantasy cartoon villain crap that doesn't exist to avoid confronting the actually evil crap that your preferred political camp was doing to prevent anyone but Herself from being crowned.

 Fastest transition to 3rd world nation?
-(Score:2, Interesting)
+(Score:3, Interesting)

 have any other countries/societies/cultures fallen so far, so quickly, due to their own stupidity, as suddenly as the US?